Volunteering in our Reserves

 Te Puna Quarry Park, halfway between Bethlehem and Ōmokoroa, is in the foothills of the Kaimai; it is managed by volunteers, with support from us.

 There are nearly 50 volunteers who share a love of gardening and outdoor work.
-They meet every Tuesday morning and work to their hearts content; some finish by 11am, while others continue til late, some come on other days too.
+They meet every Tuesday morning and work to their hearts content; some finish by 11am, while others continue until late, some come on other days too.
 Many retirees have been volunteering in the Quarry Park for decades, they thoroughly enjoy working with like-minded people while staying active and fit.
 They are looking to expand our volunteer base and are seeking people for a wide range of activities, such as gardening, technical work, arts, butterflies, special events, admin, web-content, and more.

 They're keen to attract new people, ranging from unexperienced enthusiasts to specialists in their field.
 Their largest sub-groups are engaged in general garden maintenance and weed and pest control.
 Smaller groups look after specialised sections, for instance, orchids, bromeliads, fuchsias, succulents, herbs, hibiscus, magnolias, South African plants, etc.

 Other subgroups can use a boost too, e.g. their qualified operators for the tractors, mini truck, trailer, chain saw etc., who ensure that the heavy lifting is done safely.
 And the technical group who maintains the many structures, shelters, seats, tracks and bridges.
 On the creative side, they need assistance with maintaining and expanding our collection of garden arts, and with promotion, photography, writing web content, contact with members, and general admin.
-Finally, they are keen to get occasional help with hosting groups in their fantastic amphitheater and their popular (wedding) venue the Gallery, and for running special events such as our regular plant sales.
+Finally, they are keen to get occasional help with hosting groups in their fantastic amphitheatre and their popular (wedding) venue the Gallery, and for running special events such as our regular plant sales.

 Athenree Homestead